 From kooky council-made animation to the birth of Hounslow, the films in this gallery were guest curated by Dr. Cathy Ross to mark the 50th anniversary of the London boroughs.

 Cathy Ross is an Honorary Research Fellow at the Museum of London, UK, where she was Director of Collections and Learning until 2013.
 Previous to that, she worked in museums in Tyne & Wear and South Yorkshire.
-She has been Chair of London Screen Archives since 2005, but is shortly to stand down.
+She was Chair of London Screen Archives between 2005-2016.

 50 Years of the London Boroughs